terenkur/frontend-site/README.md

 During local development you can override the API endpoint by setting the `REACT_APP_API_URL` environment variable before running or building the frontend.
 The production build defaults to the Render URL shown above.

+## Deploying to Vercel

+This repository is preconfigured for Vercel.
+The React frontend will be built using `npm run build` and served as static files.
+The FastAPI backend is exposed through the `api/` directory as a serverless function.

+To deploy, simply import the repository in Vercel.
+No additional build settings are required.
+Once deployed, the frontend will make requests to the backend via the relative `/api` path.